ruyrybeyro/chrootvpn/README.md

 The script supports several Linux distributions as the host OS, still uses Debian 11 for the chroot "light container".
 The SNX binary and the CShell agent/daemon both install and run under chrooted  Debian.
 The Linux host runs firefox (or other browser).

 resolv.conf, VPN IP address and  routes "bleed" from the chroot directories and kernel shared with the host to the host Linux OS.

-The Mobile Access Portal Agent, unlike the ordinary cshell_install.sh usual setup, runs with its own non-privileged user which is different than the user logged in.
+The Mobile Access Portal Agent, unlike the ordinary cshell_install.sh official setup, runs with its own non-privileged user which is different than the logged in user.

 INSTRUCTIONS